cwi-dis/igor/doc/using.md

 ### igorCA

 Certificate Authority command line tool.
 Call `igorCA help` for a list of commands.
 More detail (a little more:-) can be found in [../igor/plugins/ca/readmd.md](../igor/plugins/ca/readme.md).

+## Supporting modules

+The command line tools listed above also do double duty as importable Python modules, enabling accessing Igor from other applications without having to code all the REST code yourself.

+The following modules are available:

+- `igorVar` allows issuing standard REST methods to the Igor server.
+- `igorControl` builds on that to allow starting, stopping and introspection of your Igor server.
+- `igorSetup` allows programmatic installation and cofiguration of your Igor server.
+- `igorCA` allows programmatic creation of certificates.
+- `igorServlet` allows easy creation of REST services that can be _used_ by Igor, with all the handling of SSL and capability checking and such done automatically for you.

 ## ~/.igor directory structure